-36These three scenarios were chosen to illustrate the parallel with the partial equilibrium setting, since the solution of the model is such that there is, ceteris paribus, a negative correlation between the initial capital stock and the funding rate.
+40These three scenarios were chosen to illustrate the parallel with the partial equilibrium setting, since the solution of the model is such that there is, ceteris paribus, a negative correlation between the initial capital stock and the funding rate.

 This is a very different trade-off from the traditional Phillips curve which has been the benchmark model driving monetary policy analysis for many years.
-Aggregate economic variables such as consumption, wealth or capital behave smoothly as evidence in Figure 15, but the underlying change in financial structure supporting these macroeconomic outcomes can become less stable depending on the level of the interest rate.
+Aggregate economic variables such as consumption, wealth or capital behave smoothly as evidence in Figure A5, but the underlying change in financial structure supporting these macroeconomic outcomes can become less stable depending on the level of the interest rate.

-Figure 8: Monetary policy shock of 100 basis points to γ_t : Financial variables
+Figure 9: Monetary policy shock of 100 basis points to γ_t : Financial variables

-As seen in Figure 8, the Weighted Option Value of Default also increases drastically with a monetary policy loosening when interest rates are low.
+As seen in Figure 9, the Weighted Option Value of Default also increases drastically with a monetary policy loosening when interest rates are low.
 The option value of default is defined as the difference between expected profits under limited liability and the (untruncated) cash flow.
 The larger this difference, the bigger the distortions coming from the presence of the limited liability and the worse for financial stability.
 Since the option value of default is intermediary-specific due to the heterogeneity of balance sheets, we construct an asset-weighted mean to illustrate the aggregate effect.
 When the interest rate is lower, the decrease in the cost of funds generates a very large increase due to the exit of safer intermediaries but also to the increase in leverage skewness in the cross-section.
-The impulse response functions for the alternative risk measures of Figure 19 in Appendix C also illustrate the presence of a strong trade-off when interest rates are low.
+The impulse response functions for the alternative risk measures can be found in Figure A8 in Appendix C. They also illustrate the presence of a strong trade-off when interest rates are low.
 Finally, the premium over deposits goes down as monetary policy expands since the demand for deposits goes up and the expected return to risky capital goes down due to decreasing returns and the mispricing of aggregate risk.
+This is consistent with the literature documenting the effect of monetary policy on asset prices and risk premia (see Miranda-Agrippino and Rey, 2020).
 Scenario 2 has the characteristics of a "bad boom" in the terminology of Gorton and Ordoñez (2019).